Free Calorie & BMI Calculator

 To lose weight

 Subtract 15–25% from your TDEE.
-Prioritise protein (around 1.6–2.2 g per kg of body weight) to preserve lean muscle, eat plenty of fibre to manage hunger, and re-run this calculator every 4–6 kg of progress — your maintenance calories drop as you get smaller.
+Prioritise protein (around 1.6–2.2 g per kg of body weight) to preserve lean muscle.
+The protein calculator gives a tailored target.
+Eat plenty of fibre to manage hunger, and re-run this calculator every 4–6 kg of progress — your maintenance calories drop as you get smaller.

 To maintain weight